Law Enforcement Student Loan Forgiveness Programs

 Considering a career in law enforcement?
 Besides the satisfaction of serving the public good, one benefit of doing so may be the opportunity to take advantage of the student loan forgiveness program for police officers.

-This means that if you’re a police officer who works for the government and successfully makes ten years of qualifying payments, you may be eligible to have the remainder of your debt wiped out entirely after your 120th payment.
+This means that if you’re a police officer who works for the government and successfully makes 10 years of qualifying payments, you may be eligible to have the remainder of your debt wiped out entirely.

-Of course, this option is not available to everyone.
-To qualify for Public Service Loan Forgiveness, you must work for a qualifying employer.
-Generally, government organizations may be considered qualifying employers for the purpose of PSLF, which means that if you work for tribal, city, county, state, or federal law enforcement, you may qualify for public service loan forgiveness.
+Of course, this option is not available to everyone; you must work for a qualifying employer to earn forgiveness.
+Generally, government organizations may be considered qualifying employers under PSLF, which means that if you work for tribal, city, county, state, or federal law enforcement, you may qualify.

-And because Public Service Loan Forgiveness is not just limited to police officers, other staff at these agencies may qualify for PSLF, too—even if you’re not on the frontlines.
-One important thing to note about PSLF eligibility is that detention officers who work at for-profit prisons are not eligible because they work for a private company and not the government or non-profit.
+And because Public Service Loan Forgiveness is not just limited to police officers, other staff at these agencies may qualify as well—even if they’re not on the frontlines.
+(Note that detention officers who work at for-profit prisons are not eligible because they work for a private company and not the government or non-profit.)

-To be sure that your job is considered public service under the PSLF program, you can submit a PSLF employment certification form .
-The PSLR certification form is used by the government to confirm that your current job qualifies for PSLR benefits.
+To be sure that your job is considered public service under the PSLF program, you can submit a PSLF employment certification form.
+This form is used to confirm that your current job qualifies for PSLF benefits.

 Public Service Loan Forgiveness Requirements